khairahnh/khairahnh/README.md

 ## HEY THERE :wave:

 - :woman_with_headscarf: Hi I’m Khairah or you can just call me Kay.

-- 👀  I’m interested in Data Science and Machine Learning.
-However, I am new in this field so I'm taking one step at a time.

 - :wrench:  Programming languages and technologies that I'm using are Python, Spark, Pandas, Numpy, Matplotlib, Seaborn, Excel, SQL.